Our approach to gender equality

-Here at the Acorn Group we are committed to promoting diversity, inclusivity and equality in all areas and have a range of measures in place to support and implement this.
+Here at Acorn by Synergie, we are committed to promoting diversity, inclusivity and equality in all areas and have a range of measures in place to support and implement this.

 As a recruitment organisation, the pay rates of the workers we place are dictated to us by the clients we engage with.
 The types of workers we place vary on a huge scale – from industrial and production workers through to senior executives and highly-skilled specialist consultants.